ngReact/ngReact/README.md

 app.value('HelloComponent', HelloComponent);
 ```

-The component can be used in an Angular view using the react-component directive like so, where:
+The component can be used in an Angular view using the react-component directive like so:

-- the name attribute checks for an Angular injectable of that name and falls back to a globally exposed variable of the same name, and
-- the props attribute indicates what scope properties should be exposed to the React component
-- the watch-depth attribute indicates what watch strategy to use to detect changes on scope properties.
-The possible values for react-component are `reference` and `value` (default)

 ```html
 <body ng-app="app">